 Poverty is much more than simply a lack of financial or material resources.
 It takes much more than donations and handouts to solve the problem of poverty.
 If you are being guided by only your feelings, you will invariably hurt yourself and the very people you seek to help.
 We see this time and time again when well-meaning people ignore Biblical principles and quote Matt 25 while rushing in to aid the “less fortunate among us”.
 This book uses solid Biblical precepts, documented studies and real-life experiences to guide you on how to keep your feelings in check so that you can do the most amount of good for others and yourself.
 Highly recommended!

 - Cash talks.
 In Africa, you will have no problem finding places that will gladly exchange your US dollars for local currency.
-Unless you’re in a modern city (ie, Johannesburg, Cairo), do not expect vendors to accept a credit card.
-Banks and ATMs will gladly accept your cards at a hefty fee.
+Unless you’re in a modern city (ie, Johannesburg, Cairo, Kigali), do not expect average vendors to accept a credit card.
+Banks and ATMs will gladly accept your US cards at a hefty fee.
 Don’t even bother with American checks.

-- Countries like the DR Congo use American US dollars as their local currency.
+- Countries like the DR Congo use American US dollar bills ($5 bills and larger) as their local currency.
 Banks, merchants and exchange offices are VERY picky about the quality and condition of the US dollars they accept.
-They will NOT accept bills older than 4 or 5 years, and will NOT accept any USA bills with tears (even tiny tears!) or heavy wrinkles.
-Prior to leaving the USA, make sure all your bills are crisp and new, or you will not be able to use your cash!
-(As of this writing, DR Congo merchants and banks do not accept US bills printed prior to 2009).
+They will NOT accept bills older than 2013, and will NOT accept any USA bills with tears (even tiny tears!) or heavy wrinkles.
+Prior to leaving the USA, make sure all your bills are crisp and new, or you will not be able to use your cash, not even at a bank!
+(As of this writing, DR Congo merchants and banks do not accept US bills printed prior to 2013).
 Few things are more maddening than being stuck in a poor foreign country with a fist-full of US currency that not even the banks will accept.

 Food and Water